dcrosta/keystone/docs/view-variables.rst

 ``http``
 --------

-The ``http`` view variable is a module which contains a full suite of :class:`~werkzeug.exceptions.HTTPException`s for returning non-200-status HTTP responses.
+The ``http`` view variable is a module which contains subclasses of :class:`~werkzeug.exceptions.HTTPException` for returning non-200-status HTTP responses.
 Full documentation on the exceptions is available at :doc:`http-errors`.